WilliamPring/GPU-Passthrough-Arch-Linux-to-Windows/README.md

 or if you are running lts
 `mkinitcpio -p linux-lts`

+NOTE: If you need to have a different config for linux and linux-lts mkinitconfig file you can edit it here at this path:

+> sudo vim /etc/mkinitcpio.d/linux-lts.preset
+ALL_config="/etc/mkinitcpio-lts.conf"

 if you want to apply to all of your presets

 `mkinitcpio -P`